 “What we hear from people when we do this budget engagement is a real kind of despondency … Even if they participate, it wouldn’t matter,” says Sarah Bishop-Stone, PBO’s director of programming.
 “That’s part of a larger trend in our city, a sort of apathy and disengagement.”
 (This attitude has become so common among leaders and residents, years ago, Philadelphia Daily News columnist Helen Ubiñas dubbed it the “Philly shrug.”)

 That’s why civic education is part of PBO’s mission.
-The organization offers two budget classes, one focused on budget basis, which includes tracking income and spending while setting financial goals, and the other on individual programs, such as housing and police.
-(Videos are available online.)
+The organization offers two budget classes, one focused on budget basics, which includes teaching people where the city gets its revenue, how its spent, and who decides, and the other on individual programs, such as housing and police.
 These free classes are offered in person or online.
 For the last three years, PBO has also set up a mini office in a converted shipping container in LOVE Park, offering budget-related printed materials, live discussions and creative contributions from resident artists.
-Bachman does not know if the PBO will get permission to open this year.

 A budget idea we should steal